Our students are some of the greatest assets to our school and community.

 Other initiatives include diabetes awareness and asthma outreach programs that, in collaboration with Penn’s Netter Center for Community Partnerships, teach children prevention methods and give them the tools to manage these conditions and potential complications.

-Community Champions also engages with older community members, including a chair-dancing program created by the nursing students at MercyLIFE — West Philadelphia, a program that provides health care services and socialization to allow older individuals to live in their homes as long as possible.
+Community Champions at MercyLIFE — West Philadelphia engage older community members with a chair-dancing program created by nursing students.
+The program provides health care services and socialization to allow older individuals to live in their homes as long as possible.

 Mimicking a news-sharing custom common among ultraorthodox Jewish communities, two Penn Nursing students created and placed large posters around a Jerusalem neighborhood, deriving content from a mystical technique that assigns a numerical value to each Hebrew letter.